What Is Good Hair?

 Good Hair?….
 What the heck does that even mean anyways!?
 Lol

-“Good Hair” is a popular term in the African-American / black community, used to describe a black person’s hair that closely resembles the hair of a typical white person (i.e. soft, manageable, and long: as opposed to “nappy” or “coiled” hair).
-The closer your hair is to a white person’s, the “better” your hair is.
+“Good Hair” is a popular term in the African-American / black community, used to describe a black person’s hair that closely resembles the tresses of a typical white person (i.e. soft, manageable, and long: as opposed to it being”nappy” or “tightly coiled” ).
+The closer your strands are to a white person’s, the “better” it is.
 It is typically used to describe black people with softer, wavy, looser-curled, and less kinky looking hair.
-This type of language stems from a history of colorism and Societal Assimilation due to centuries of being taught that lighter skin, softer hair and Caucasoid features are somehow more beautiful.
+This type of language stems from a history of colorism and Societal Assimilation due to centuries of being taught that lighter skin, a softer mane and Caucasoid features are somehow more beautiful.

 Generations later, why do we still use the term “good hair”?
-But most importantly, why do we still feel that nappy or kinky hair is considered to be “bad hair”?
+But most importantly, why do we still feel that nappy or kinky strands are considered to be “bad ”?

 As far back as slavery, the African American community has always praised lighter skin and looser curls because it allowed us to resemble the standards of European beauty.
 It is believed that the lighter skinned slaves were treated better and got more privileges.
 This could be a dishearteningly but large contributing factor to our internalized shaming of darker skin and “nappy” hair.